forgotten-pillar/fp-notes/content/doctrine/plan-of-slavation/from-all-eternity.md

 > [!important] Important
-> Just because the Plan of Redemption is eternal [^1], it doesn't mean it was never devised.
+> Just because the Plan of Redemption is eternal, it doesn't mean it was never devised.
 To conclude that, it would be contrary to the testimony.
 Regardless that it seems contradicting, the Testimonies have authority.
 It says that there was a time before time commenced.

 > [!egw] [7LtMs, Lt 27, 1892, par.
 20](https://egwwritings.org/read?panels=p14057.5156026&index=0)